Skip to main content

 Step 0: Access the Strategy Concept Template [1 Min]

-Click the button to load the trading bot directly onto your canvas:
+Click the button to load the trading system directly onto your canvas:

 Your canvas should display 8 blocks.
 Check?
 Let's continue!

-Step 1: Export the Trading Bot [1 Min]
+Step 1: Export the Trading System [1 Min]

-Before diving into customization, export the bot with the upper-right export button to download the file.
+Before diving into customization, export the trading system with the upper right 'DOWNLOAD' button.

 Step 2: Upload to MetaTrader 5 [4 Min]

-Don’t know how?
-Refer to our help article "Exporting Your First Strategy".
+Don't know how?
+Refer to our help article How to run your trading system live on your broker account.

 Step 3: Understand the Logic [1 Min]